 Mobile technology enables us to access limitless goods and services, connected devices and digital experiences at any point and time.
-Mobile is replacing desktop as the primary mean of online access in the home.
+Mobile is replacing the desktop as the primary mean of online access in the home.
 Mobile represents almost 2 out of every 3 digital media minutes.
 Mobile also is changing how people shop.
 It will play a role at many points along customer’s journey – from research and reviews to cost comparison and purchase.

 Check the mobile marketing in the US and development tactics, investments and evaluates leading companies’ progress toward increasing mobile maturity and being mobile-first: